caganze/caganze.github.io/_pages/about.md

 ---
-# Galactic Dynamics: Gaps in Globular Cluster Stellar Streams
+# Galactic Dynamics: Gaps in Globular Cluster Stellar Streams as Probes for Dark Matter in M31 and Other Galaxies

 Cosmological simulations that include dark matter predict the existence of low-mass subhalos.
 These subhalos can perturb thin stellar streams formed by tidal disruption of globular clusters, creating a gap-like feature like those detected in Gaia data (e.g GD-1).
 I predict the detectability of these gaps in nearby galaxies with the Nancy Grace Roman Telescope.